 - Goal 1 Improve Performance of the NSW Economy: Precinct 47 is underperforming in terms of employment and economic output at present, with a number of vacant and underutilised spaces.
 Rezoning the site for uses that will continue to generate and grow employment in Sydney's modern economy will contribute to growing employment and gross domestic product within the NSW economy. - Goal 5 Housing Affordability and Availability: Providing residential dwellings within Precinct 47 will assist in meeting city-wide shortfalls in housing supply, thereby contributing to improved housing affordability and availability.
-This is particularly beneficial as the Planning Proposal supports the provision of new housing in an established area with existing infrastructure and good access to services and facilities. - Goal 8 Public Transport: The Planning Proposal supports the provision of increased employment and residential development in an area that is well served by existing public transport services, including the strategic bus corridor that runs through the centre of the precinct. - Goal 20 Build Liveable Cities: This Planning Proposal offers an opportunity to regenerate a rundown and ageing precinct by allowing more diverse business types and introducing residential development, thereby stimulating renewal and providing a mix of uses which will positively contribute to the character and vitality of the Marrickville LGA.
+This is particularly beneficial as the Planning Proposal supports the provision of new housing in an established area with existing infrastructure and good access to services and facilities.
+A contribution to affordable housing of 3% of the accountable floor space will be made. - Goal 8 Public Transport: The Planning Proposal supports the provision of increased employment and residential development in an area that is well served by existing public transport services, including the strategic bus corridor that runs through the centre of the precinct. - Goal 20 Build Liveable Cities: This Planning Proposal offers an opportunity to regenerate a rundown and ageing precinct by allowing more diverse business types and introducing residential development, thereby stimulating renewal and providing a mix of uses which will positively contribute to the character and vitality of the Marrickville LGA.